samuelsokpo/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-create a new global variable
+print the addition of a number to environmental variable